trypear/pearai-extension/doc/rubberduck-templates.md

 - `id`: Id of the conversation type.
 It needs to be unique.
 - `engineVersion`: Must be 0 for now.
 Warning: we might make breaking changes to the template format while we are on version 0.
 - `label`: Short description of the conversation type.
-It will be displayed when you run the "Rubberduck: Start Custom Chat… 💬" command.
+It will be displayed when you run the "PearAI: Start Custom Chat… 💬" command.
 - `description`: Longer description of the conversation type.
-It will be displayed when you run the "Rubberduck: Start Custom Chat… 💬" command.
+It will be displayed when you run the "PearAI: Start Custom Chat… 💬" command.
-- `tags`: An optional list of tags that can be used to filter the conversation types in the "Rubberduck: Start Custom Chat… 💬" command.
+- `tags`: An optional list of tags that can be used to filter the conversation types in the "PearAI: Start Custom Chat… 💬" command.
 Defaults to `[]`.
-- `header`: The header that is shown in the Rubberduck side panel for conversations of this type.
+- `header`: The header that is shown in the PearAI side panel for conversations of this type.
 It has 3 properties:
   - `title`: The title of the conversation.
-It will be shown in the Rubberduck side panel.
+It will be shown in the PearAI side panel.
 You can use [template variables](#variables) here with `{{variableName}}`.
   - `useFirstMessageAsTitle`: An optional boolean value.
 Defaults to `false`.
 If it is `true`, the first message of the conversation will be used as the title once there is a message.
-  - `icon`: The icon that is shown in the Rubberduck side panel for conversations of this type.
+  - `icon`: The icon that is shown in the PearAI side panel for conversations of this type.
 Only the [Codicon](https://microsoft.github.io/vscode-codicons/dist/codicon.html) `type` is supported at the moment.
 You can set the `value` property to the codicon that you want to show.
 - `isEnabled`: Whether the conversation type is enabled.
-If it is disabled, it will not be shown in the "Rubberduck: Start Custom Chat… 💬" command.
+If it is disabled, it will not be shown in the "PearAI: Start Custom Chat… 💬" command.
 Defaults to `true`.
 - `chatInterface`: Optional.
 The chat interface that is used for this conversation type.
 Defaults to `message-exchange`.
 Set to `instruction-refinement` if you want to show a single edit box that the user can change instead of a message exchange.

 ### Variables